 - on harmonising terms and conditions of employees for: a global sports brand throughout its worldwide operations; and two financial services firms which wanted to harmonise their UK operations following numerous acquisitions and TUPE transfers, with one of these instructions involving 2,000 employees employed in 10 subsidiary companies

-- an Italian luxury brand carrying out a disciplinary investigation into misconduct and theft by a store manager, and subsequently dismissing him
+- a luxury brand carrying out a disciplinary investigation into misconduct and theft by a store manager, and subsequently dismissing him

-- another Italian luxury brand investigating complaints of discrimination brought by an employee into misconduct and theft by a store manager, and subsequently dismissing him;
+- another luxury brand investigating complaints of discrimination brought by an employee into misconduct and theft by a store manager, and subsequently dismissing him.

 He has recently advised Senior Executives, Partners and Employees including -